xyth0rn/NCTU_DigitalLab_Mario/Video_devlog.md

 This means that the `VRAM_ctrl` module should compare the positions and transparency of sprites to the background and determine either the color of the sprite or the background should be saved to the VRAM at each pixel. <br>

+- Reads `bg_pos` from `scrolling` module as the starting x position of the frame to scroll through the map as the character moves.
 - 100MHz to 25MHz using Xilinx IP Clocking Wizard
   - _Don't use homemade counter-based frequency divider or may cause severe clock jittering_
   - change `CLK_IN1` board interface from `custom` to `sys clock `